 Listen to today's episode to hear Peloton Instructor Ally Love share strategies for choosing progress over perfection.

-On today's episode of The Verywell Mind podcast, I talk with Ally Love about how she learned to stop putting so much pressure on herself to be perfect, and how allowing for mistakes actually helped her to make progress in her (many) high profile careers.
+| | How to Choose Progress Over Perfection With Peloton Instructor Ally Love | | On today's episode of The Verywell Mind podcast, I talk with Ally Love about how she learned to stop putting so much pressure on herself to be perfect, and how allowing for mistakes actually helped her to make progress in her (many) high profile careers. | Ally has performed as a dancer and model, and is currently a host of the Brooklyn Nets, a Peloton instructor, and also the founder and CEO of Love Squad, a fitness and lifestyle website that empowers women.

 Why Ally Love Is Mentally Strong